 In the zoo there are various days of action that focus on the topic of species protection

-The zoo participates in various breeding programs and thus supports the existence of endangered species in human care with its offspring
+The zoo participates in various breeding programmes and therefore supports the existence of endangered species

 Wild animals in need receive help from us

 Various nature conservation campaigns such as the "Zoo Animal of the Year" campaign are sponsored by the Görlitz Nature Conservation Park

 Nature conservation sponsorships can be concluded through the zoo, thereby actively supporting selected species conservation projects

 is an important part of our conservation work.
 Employees of the zoo and the zoo school are actively involved in the training and further education of various population groups.
 Special courses offered by the zoo school are e.g. with animal welfare-friendly keeping of pets.
 The nature protection animal park Görlitz supports offices and specialist authorities in many cases in the confiscation, accommodation or brokering of wild animals that are kept relevant to animal protection to suitable animal husbandry facilities.